SPDA36/WebApp3_ML_Auto/README.md

 # Machine Learning Auto Processing
-Hello, this web app was designed to automate most portions of the machine learning process.
+Hello, this web app was designed to automate most portions of the machine learning modeling process.
 Though, not optimal, easier for stakeholders lacking experience in the modeling process.

 # Snapshots